Before and after: see how Swiss glaciers have shrunk dramatically across 150 years

 More than 500 glaciers have completely disappeared in Switzerland since 1850, glaciologists say.
 The country might lose most of its remaining 1500 by the end of this century if CO2 emissions are not decreased.

 Melting glaciers are changing Switzerland's landscape dramatically as evidenced by archive photographs from the 19th century released recently by Zurich’s ETH Library.
-Slide right and left to compare them to the fresh stills taken by Reuters photographer Denis Balibouse.
+Drag the slider left and right to compare them to the fresh stills taken by Reuters photographer Denis Balibouse.
+The photographs are taken from exactly the same angle.

-Click here if the images do not load.
+Click here if the images do not load correctly.

 The Lower Grindelwald Glacier